ory/sdk/clients/client/go/docs/NormalizedProjectRevisionThirdPartyProvider.md

 NewNormalizedProjectRevisionThirdPartyProviderWithDefaults instantiates a new NormalizedProjectRevisionThirdPartyProvider object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAdditionalIdTokenAudiences

+`func (o *NormalizedProjectRevisionThirdPartyProvider) GetAdditionalIdTokenAudiences() []string`

+GetAdditionalIdTokenAudiences returns the AdditionalIdTokenAudiences field if non-nil, zero value otherwise.

+### GetAdditionalIdTokenAudiencesOk

+`func (o *NormalizedProjectRevisionThirdPartyProvider) GetAdditionalIdTokenAudiencesOk() (*[]string, bool)`

+GetAdditionalIdTokenAudiencesOk returns a tuple with the AdditionalIdTokenAudiences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalIdTokenAudiences

+`func (o *NormalizedProjectRevisionThirdPartyProvider) SetAdditionalIdTokenAudiences(v []string)`

+SetAdditionalIdTokenAudiences sets AdditionalIdTokenAudiences field to given value.

+### HasAdditionalIdTokenAudiences

+`func (o *NormalizedProjectRevisionThirdPartyProvider) HasAdditionalIdTokenAudiences() bool`

+HasAdditionalIdTokenAudiences returns a boolean if a field has been set.

 ### GetApplePrivateKey